 Structural Engineering: Esteng Estrutural Engenharia / Gerson Belli, Projecta Grandes Estruturas Ltda. / Hélio Ricardo Stefoni

-Hydraulics and Electric Engineering: Gera Serviços de Engenharia S/S Ltda. / Alberto Assenção Pereira, Diogo Assenção Pereira
+Hydraulics And Electric Engineering: Gera Serviços de Engenharia S/S Ltda. / Alberto Assenção Pereira, Diogo Assenção Pereira

 General Contractor: C.P.A.
 Engenharia e Construções Ltda. / Luiz Alberta Saretta Schwartz, Rafael Canto Porto

+From the architect.
 Density and Void

 The city of São Paulo is marked by a dense occupation which blurs the perception of both its original topography and a few unoccupied spaces, especially those defined and configured by the original site or by the geographic phenomena.
 One of the challenges for architects in this century should be the construction of the void as someone opening clearings and enabling new dimensions and spaces for living in our city.
 This housing edifice is inserted in such a thesis.